nilcons/crypto-key-derivation/README.md

 `x2xlm.py`: stdin is an xprv or an xpub, output is an XLM private key or address.

+`x2xtz.py`: stdin is an xprv or an xpub, output is an XTZ private key or address.

 `tools/xkeydump.py`: stdin is an xprv or an xpub, stdout is human readable dump.

 Examples: